deepesharkhe28-IT/CODSOFT/README.md

 ---

-## 🤖 Task 1: Chatbot
+## 🤖 Task 1: Chatbot (VELORA)

-This project is a simple AI-based chatbot that interacts with users through text.
+VELORA is a simple AI chatbot that interacts with users using predefined responses.

 ### Features:
-- Responds to user queries using predefined responses
+- Responds to greetings and user queries
-- Handles greetings, basic questions, and conversations
+- Uses keyword matching
-- Uses conditional logic and keyword matching
+- Interactive terminal-based chatbot
-- Easy to use in terminal
+- Personalized bot name (VELORA)

 ### Technologies Used:
 - Python